hoangsonww/DevVerse-SWE-Blog/README.md

 5. **Set Up Database:**

-    Create a new table in the Supabase dashboard with the following schema:
+    Create 3 new tables in the Supabase dashboard with the following schema:

     ```sql
-    CREATE TABLE articles (
+    CREATE TABLE IF NOT EXISTS articles (
       id UUID PRIMARY KEY DEFAULT uuid_generate_v4(),
       title TEXT NOT NULL,
       slug TEXT NOT NULL,
       content TEXT NOT NULL,
       author TEXT NOT NULL,
-      created_at TIMESTAMP WITH TIME ZONE DEFAULT now()
+      created_at TIMESTAMPTZ DEFAULT now()
     );

+    CREATE TABLE IF NOT EXISTS profiles (
+      id UUID PRIMARY KEY
+      REFERENCES auth.users(id) ON DELETE CASCADE,
+      avatar_url TEXT,
+      updated_at TIMESTAMPTZ DEFAULT now()
+    );

+    CREATE TABLE IF NOT EXISTS favorite_articles (
+      id SERIAL PRIMARY KEY,
+      user_id UUID
+      REFERENCES auth.users(id) ON DELETE CASCADE,
+      article_slug TEXT NOT NULL,
+      created_at TIMESTAMPTZ DEFAULT now(),
+      UNIQUE (user_id, article_slug)
+    );
     ```

-    This table will store the articles for the blog.
+    You may copy the above SQL queries and run them in the SQL editor in the Supabase dashboard.
+This will create the necessary tables for the bare-bones blog.
+For a more complex and full-fledged blog, visit the `supabase/` directory for more SQL files & queries.

 6. **Set Up Storage:**